MiCode/kernel_build/kleaf/docs/ddk/rules.md

 A `ddk_headers` target consists of the following:

 - A list of header `.h` files, that `ddk_module`s depending on it can use.
+- A list of textual header files, that `ddk_module`s depending on it can use.
 - A list of include directories that `ddk_module`s depending on it will add to their include lookup path (corresponding to the `-I` option).